fergalcob/gamesdirect/README.md

 ### Typography

-For the Navbar I've chosen to use Bruno Ace SC as a semi-futuristic style of font in keeping with the gaming theme of the website.
-With the remainder of the content, I've chosen to use Ubuntu Light for the text due to its light and simple nature and readability.
+For the Navbar and section headers I've chosen to use Bruno Ace SC as a semi-futuristic style of font in keeping with the gaming theme of the website.
+For the banner image on the homepage I've chosen to use PF Tempesta Five as a throwback font to keep in with the gaming theme but to evoke the early blocky nature of text in games.
+For the general page text, I've chosen to use Montserrat as it presents a clean and easy to read font which we want in place for the majority portion of the site text.

 ## Testing